awsdocs/amazon-ecs-developer-guide/doc_source/update-service.md

 **Important**
 If you are changing the ports used by containers in a task definition, you may need to update the security groups for the container instances to work with the updated ports\.
-If your service uses a load balancer, the load balancer configuration defined for your service when it was created cannot be changed\.
+You can use the AWS CLI or SDK to modify the load balancer configuration\.
+For information about how to modify the configuration, see [UpdateService](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_UpdateService.html) in the *Amazon Elastic Container Service API Reference*\.
 If you update the task definition for the service, the container name and container port that were specified when the service was created must remain in the task definition\.
-To change the load balancer name, the container name, or the container port associated with a service load balancer configuration, you must create a new service\.
+To change the container name, or the container port associated with a service load balancer configuration, you must create a new service\.
 Amazon ECS does not automatically update the security groups associated with Elastic Load Balancing load balancers or Amazon ECS container instances\.

 **Topics**